KomalBagai/Harvester-Bot/README.md

 [![Project Demo](https://img.youtube.com/vi/gilMDELn1-A/0.jpg)](https://youtu.be/gilMDELn1-A)

-# Image Procesing
+## Image Processing
 The "fruit_detectTask4.py" file detects the fruits in real-time via camera  mounted on the bot.

-# Complete Task
+## Complete Task
-This file contains arduino codes for complete traversal of the arena.
+This folder contains arduino codes for complete traversal of the arena.